 Many thanks to our wonderful group of contributors.

 Abby Ferber, University of Colorado-Colorado Springs (essay)

 David Cunningham, Washington University in St. Louis (essay)

 Grace Yukich, David Ortiz, Rory McVeigh, Guillermo Trejo

-In conjunction with the presentation of the John D. McCarthy Award for Lifetime Achievement in the Scholarship in Social Movements, The Center for the Study of Social Movements at Notre Dame will be hosting the eighth annual “Young Scholars” Conference the day before the McCarthy Award events.
-The recipient of the McCarthy Award, David Meyer, will be in attendance and other senior scholars visiting Notre Dame for the award presentation will serve as discussants for the conference.
+In conjunction with the presentation of the John D. McCarthy Award for Lifetime Achievement in the Scholarship in Social Movements, The Center for the Study of Social Movements at Notre Dame will be hosting the ninth annual “Young Scholars” Conference on April 13.
+The recipient of the McCarthy Award, Aldon Morris, will be in attendance and other senior scholars visiting Notre Dame for the award presentation will serve as discussants for the conference.

-The Center for the Study of Social Movements at the University of Notre Dame is very pleased to announce that the winner of the 2017 John D. McCarthy Award for Lifetime Achievement in the Scholarship of Social Movements and Collective Behavior is David Meyer of the University of California at Irvine.
-The award not only recognizes David’s extraordinary achievements in research, but also the role that he has played in mentoring successive generations of scholars.
+The Center for the Study of Social Movements at the University of Notre Dame is very pleased to announce that the winner of the 2017 John D. McCarthy Award for Lifetime Achievement in the Scholarship of Social Movements and Collective Behavior is Aldon Morris of Northwestern University.
+The award not only recognizes Aldon’s extraordinary achievements in research, but also the role that he has played in mentoring successive generations of scholars.
 Continue reading